 They also showcased their Odyssey G8QNB which features a 5.9mm thickness, making it the thinnest monitor out there, as well as a QD-OLED panel.
-This fuses the marvellous contrast of OLEDs with the sharp brightness of QLED for a powerful all-round panel.
+This fuses the marvelous contrast of OLEDs with the sharp brightness of QLED for a powerful all-around panel.

 Samsung also recently unveiled the Odyssey Neo G7 S32GB75 which is said to be a cheaper alternative to the Neo G8, featuring a 4K resolution and 165Hz refresh rate.

 Dell recently launched a new HDMI 2.1 monitor, the G3223Q.